AlanVerbner/mina-testing-utils/README.md

 This repository contains a set of utilities for testing Mina zkapps:

 - Custom jest matchers
+- An interactive debugger to interact with locally deployed contracts
+- A contract (gates) sizer

+# Requirements

+- `node +18` (nvm recommended)
+- `snarkyjs@0.12.*`

 # Installing

+In order to use this tool, you should install it as a dev dependency on your existing project, for example, one created using `zkcli-app`:

 ```bash
 npm --save-dev install mina-jest-matchers #TODO